 On 31 May, 1987, the new Wootton Station was officially opened when Calbourne broke the ribbon across the track at the entrance to the station.
 Four years later on 20 July, 1991, she had the honour to open the extension to Smallbrook Junction, where the steam railway connected with the Island Line service, once again breaking the ribbon across the tracks.
 The first electric train to stop at Smallbrook Junction was driven by Ken West who, after he retired in 1993, promptly volunteered at the Isle of Wight Steam Railway to work with Calbourne.

 For much of the 1990s Calbourne steamed in olive green livery with her original bunker restored, to represent her appearance when she first came to the Island.
-More recently, she has been restored to BR black with the extended bunker.
+More recently, in 2010 she was restored to BR black with the extended bunker though following her next overhaul is expected to return to Malachite green in 2021.
 On 20 August, 2001, HRH The Duke of Edinburgh had a ride on Calbourne's footplate7.

 The Isle of Wight Steam Railway encourages visiting children to develop a love of Calbourne.
 A Calbourne ride-on can be found outside the gift shop, and when the Train Story Discovery Centre opened at Havenstreet in 2014 it contained a replica hands-on Calbourne that children can pretend to be driving, complete with pretend coal and whistles.